levantina/Mathematica/README.md

 TURING MACHINE Homework:
 homeworkTM_5_3.nb -> This notebook describe the Turing Machine with 5 States and 3 Colors (more details here: http://reference.wolfram.com/language/ref/TuringMachine.html).
 There are 30^15 possible different rules of evolution, from an initial state.
 The goal of the homework was to find some interesting TMs.
 I created two criteria, one based on the average width of the TM during its evolution (that helps to exclude the trivial TMs), and the other one based on the entropy, that means the larger the entropy the better.
 I also observed how widths are distributed in a random sample of 10^4 TMs.
 And I selected my favorite TM.

+homeworkTM_5_3.pdf -> The pdf version of the previous notebook for a visualization without opening Mathematica.

 RANDOM WALK 2D and 1D Exercise:
 randomwalk_problem17.nb -> This notebook creates and plots a random walk in one and two dimensions, according to different rules and lattice forms.